SensormaticFirmware/FlexCanvasJS/README.md

 A robust styling and skinning system is provided allowing you to easily modify and customize the appearance and behaviour of any UI control.

 FlexCanvasJS does the heavy lifting for you.
-Render caching, redraw regions, composite layers and effects are all automatic, for good performance  even in the most complex, animated, and heavily layered applications.
+Render caching, redraw regions, composite layers and effects are all automatic, for good performance  even in the most complex, animated, and heavily layered applications and games.

 ### Getting Started ###